CayMac-Team/Mac-O-Meter_v1/README.md

 Please see the MacOMeter DIY Build Guide-2.pdf for the full instructions on how to put the kit together and more information.

-Download the Bottom_WIDE.stl and the Top_WIDE.stl files to make the 2 pieces of the case.
+Download the v1_Meter_Case.zip file which contains the Top & Bottom to make the 2 pieces of the case.